amirmali/networksim/README.md

 You can issue ping commands between all hosts on the topology to verify that the topology is connected using the `pingall` command.
 A failed ping (either due to loss rates or misconfiguration) between a pair of hosts is marked by an `X`.

-## Datacentre Topology
+## Data Centre Topology

-`datacenter.py` can be used to emulate a custom, fan-in type datacentre topology, where there will be a top-level switch (tls) connected to a number of mid-level switches (mls), which are in turn connected to rack switches with a number of hosts connected to them.
+`datacenter.py` can be used to emulate a custom, fan-in type data centre topology, where there will be a top-level switch (tls) connected to a number of mid-level switches (mls), which are in turn connected to rack switches with a number of hosts connected to them.
 The custom topology is defined by 2 parameters, which are accepted as arguments to `datacenter.py`:

 - `fi`: The fan-in rate, i.e. the number of mls' connected to the tls.
 - `n`: The number of hosts connected to each rack switch.

-Here's an example of a datacentre topology with `fi=2, n=5`:
+Here's an example of a data centre topology with `fi = 2` and `n = 5`:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/87489775/125832199-3fcf9a6c-b097-4c82-9c68-b87bf3900136.png">